 - Within the Call-to-Action text: “Buy or Rent on Prime Video”, “Available to Rent”, “Available to Buy”, “Own it today”, “Stream with Purchase”, “Prime Member Deal”, “Watch now [+ Prime Video Cinema logo lockup]”, etc.

 - Standard guidelines for call to action text apply.

 Alcohol ads are prohibited in the US on Fire TV.
-For requirements in the UK and Germany, see the Creative Acceptance Policies.
+For requirements in other locales, see the Creative Acceptance Policies.
 Inclusion of text based on those requirements may be excluded from the text limit.